aehrc/isling/README.md

       - "/path/to/genes.gtf"
  	merge-dist: 100
 ```

+#### Dataset name

+The block should start with a name for the dataset.
+This can be anything, but each dataset name in the config file must be unique.
+This will be used to name output files.

 #### Read folder, R1\_suffix, R2\_suffix, bam\_suffix
 Specify the path to the folder containing reads for this datset with the `read_folder` key.
 Reads must be paired-end.
 Reads can be in either fastq or sam/bam format.